 These are ancient processes that can be investigated and proven to be effective through scientific testing.
 These methods are repeatable and measurable.
 We use the analogy of baking a cake to describe how they work.
-If you want to make a cake, it’s best to follow a recipe.
-If you follow the recipe and put the ingredients together as suggested, you’ll get a delicious treat.
+If you want to make a cake, following a recipe is best.
+You’ll get a delicious treat if you follow the recipe and combine the ingredients.

 There are several ways to group these tools.
 Here’s one way to do it:

 - The first group of methods we recommend is critical thinking tools.
 These tools include Logical and Rational Thinking Skills, 10 Common Logical Fallacies, and Spiritual Axioms.
 These tools help us make better decisions.
-This group also includes “Inner work” methods like, The Enneagram Personality Profile, and Comparative Analysis.
-So, together, these tools help us think more rationally and repair the negative the programming of the mind.
+This group also includes “Inner work” methods like The Enneagram Personality Profile and Comparative Analysis.
+So, together, these tools help us think more rationally and repair the negative programming of the mind.

 - The next progression is meditation.
 Seated meditation is the core technology of spiritual practice.
 This group has techniques ranging from a basic Two-Step Beginning Mediation through Mindfulness Meditation, Japa Meditation, and advanced techniques like the Siddhis of Patanjali.
 Moving meditation includes techniques to strengthen the mind-body connection.
 It also includes energy collection methods and grounding techniques like Forest Bathing, the Tree Grounding Exercise, Qigong, and Tai Chi.